 - Respond correctly to potential problems when sidemount diving.

-We will provide the Sidemount equipment you’ll need, such as a BCD and harness configured for Sidemount diving along with cylinders, each with a regulator and SPG.
+We will provide (for rent) the Sidemount equipment you’ll need, such as a BCD and harness configured for Sidemount diving along with cylinders, each with a regulator and SPG.

 This course requires a minimum time duration of 2 days.